sophilabs/py101/py101/modules/README.rst

 primitives such as system call.

 Two very important functions come in handy when exploring modules in
-Python: the "dir"and "help" functions.
+Python: the "dir" and "help" functions.
 One can look for which functions are implemented in each module by using the "dir" function.
 If help is needed, then the "help" function may be used.